RaspberryWallet/Frontend/README.md

 git clone https://github.com/RaspberryWallet/Frontend.git
 cd Frontend

+# insatll node modules
+yarn insatll

-# will start app in development mode
+# start app in development mode
 yarn start

-# or you can build production ready app
+# if you are using Wandors use
-yarn build
+yarn start-wandors
 ```

 ## Table of contents